k636174/website/contents/docs/install/15.03/en/index.md

     - httpd
     - mod_wsgi
     - python-argparse
-- Provided package from repository of EPEL
+- Package provided from repository of EPEL
     - librabbitmq
-- Provided packages from repository of Project Hatohol
+- Packages provided from repository of Project Hatohol
     - json-glib
     - Django

-### Required packages
+### Runtime dependent packages
 The following packages are required for Hatohol.

-- Provided packages from repository of CentOS
+- Packages provided from repository of CentOS
     - mysql-server
     - qpid-cpp-server